margaretehub/reimagined-octo-adventure/doc/FastAPI.md

 [\@classmethod](https://docs.python.org/3/library/functions.html#classmethod) is a decorator:
-[The difference between classmethod and staticmethod:](./classmeth_vs_staticmeth.md) The classmethod passes a **class object** instead of a **class instance** (explict: _self_) ...
+[The difference between classmethod and staticmethod:](./classmeth_vs_staticmeth.md) The classmethod passes a **class object** instead of a **class instance** (explict: _self_)

 ## Creating an own pydantic data type:

-There a few ways to create a own datatype for the case of **ObjectId** it's really important, because there is no pythonic datatype like this:
+There a few ways to create a own datatype,sx for the case of **ObjectId** it's really important, because there is no pythonic datatype like this:

-A type that can be used by FastAPI has to have at least three decorated methods:
+A type that can be build, for that reason uses FastAPI at least three decorated methods:

 ```python
 __get_validators__()